I had no idea such a little product could do so much for my practice sessions. The Tee Claw is the perfect range companion.

 The golfing world is full of training aids to help you with your game, and the new Tee Claw is no different.
 Where other devices or tool may tend to focus on the setup, swing, arm positions, face angle, impact angles, posture, foot pressure, this stuff, that stuff the list can go on and on for days.
 The Tee Claw is brilliant in its simplicity but remarkable in its ability to assist in a place where a ton of golfers spends their time, the driving range.

 Armed with four barbed legs and a silicone insert, to hold a tee in place, the Tee Claws ultimate purpose, I feel, is to eliminate us golfers from using those horrible range tees.
-It truly is an ideal way to ensure you’re making contact with the ball in the same teed up position with each and every swing.
+It indeed is an ideal way to ensure you’re making contact with the ball in the same teed up position with every swing.

 One of my gripes about the practice facility I frequent the most is how it’s a total crapshoot whether or not you’re going to find a place to hit with a decent tee.
-Most of the time the rubber tee’s that accommodate the hitting mats are either built for someone with a 6’7″ frame or are so short it’s tough to even with a 8 iron.
-Not exactly ideal practice conditions by any means.
+Most of the time the rubber tee’s that accommodate the hitting mats are either built for someone with a 6’7″ frame or are so short it’s tough to even with an 8 iron, not exactly ideal practice conditions by any means.

 When I first picked up a hitting mat for my garage, I bought some of the awful range mat tee’s and dealt with cutting them down to make it the right height and then dealing with the balls never sitting in them properly.
 I finally thought I had found the secret combination of rubber tee, pictured below, used in conjunction with a real tee and for a while this worked but as time has passed the rubber tee has lost it’s “ability” to stand firm enough to hold and a ball.
 I often find myself having to re-tee the ball right as I’m about to make a swing.
 Frustrating as hell to say the least.